Privacy Policy

 • Consent — HealthKit access, push notifications, photo library access

-• Legitimate interests — Crash and error reporting (Sentry), securing the service against abuse, rate limiting
+• Legitimate interests — Crash and error reporting (Sentry), product analytics to understand and improve feature usage (PostHog), securing the service against abuse, rate limiting

 • Legal obligations — Compliance with applicable laws and lawful requests